Jack Mildren

-Larry Jack Mildren (October 10, 1949 – May 22, 2008), was an All-American quarterback at the University of Oklahoma, and professional football player with the Baltimore Colts and New England Patriots.
+Larry Jack Mildren (October 10, 1949 – May 22, 2008), was an American football player and politician.
+He was an All-American quarterback at the University of Oklahoma, and professional football player with the Baltimore Colts and New England Patriots.
 A native Texan, he was later an oil company owner, elected as the 13th lieutenant governor of Oklahoma, and enjoyed a career as a successful bank executive in Oklahoma.